How to: Upload (Advanced)

 &

-• A media queue to take local files and register an asset with Frame.io for each.
+1. A media queue for registering local files with Frame.io

 Python